-Dicotomica is a video animation conceived as a journey toward the dichotomic nature of humankind.
+Dichotomica is a video animation conceived as a journey toward the dichotomous nature of humankind.

-Humans are complex creatures capable of both greatness and destruction, good and evil.
+Humans are complex creatures capable of both greatness and destruction, embodying both good and evil.

-The whale, an ancient and endangered creature and one of the oldest animals, appeared way before humans.
-The largest mammal on earth for the artist represents our conscience and leads us to different scene installations that represent both the good and the bad of human civilization in the artist’s perception.
+The whale (in the video, a Humpback whale), an ancient and endangered creature and one of the oldest animals, predates humans.
+For the artist, this mammal represents our conscience and guides us through different scene installations that depict both the positive and negative aspects of human civilization from the artist’s perspective.

-The whale passes through the items that the artist perceives as good for civilization and crashes with all the rest.
+The whale passes through the elements that the artist perceives as beneficial for civilization and collides with all the rest.

-The scenes during the path are conceived as art installations in a “white cube” space aesthetic.
+The scenes along the journey are conceived as art installations in a ‘white cube’ space aesthetic.

 Gene editing tool, Nobel Price Chemistry 2020